shervinsahba/obsidian-icewind/House Rules.md

 ## Character Building
 - **Feats are allowed**.
 Feats are allowed in place of Ability Score Improvements.
 - **Dual multi-classing**.
 Allowed after 5th level.
 - **Encumbrance & Carrying Capacity.** Track normal Encumbrance, but we won't hyper focus on it.
-Be pragmatic .
+Be pragmatic.
 You can't carry a piano, and you probably can't adventure with 10 swords.
 - **Money and Loot.** Track your loot please.
 Gold and silver currencies will be used (1gp = 10sp), but you can consider them interchangeable if you'd like.
 Some physical loot like gems may be assigned a currency value and immediately liquidated.
 Others might need to be actively sold.